 Picnic in the garden/park – Grab a blanket and icebox and head into the garden for some well-deserved time together or at a local park.
 In the UK, we enjoy a good picnic, with some great picnic spots to explore.
 If you are invested, you could make treats to take, like sausage rolls, cakes or cheese straws.
 Set the kids up with colouring books, audiobooks or puzzles and enjoy the great outdoors together.

-Water Fight – In the UK, we get the odd spell of hot weather, and we don’t all want to influx a beach, so why not get out the pool, jet slide, buckets or water guns and cool off?
+Water Fight: In the UK, we get the odd spell of hot weather, and we don’t all want to go to the beach, so why not get out of the pool, jet slide, buckets, or water guns and cool off?
 It could be just what you need to entertain those bored boys (I have one of those, but I am unsure if the husband counts).
 Just remember to have plenty of towels handy.

 Local Attractions – I am grateful to live in an area with zoos, theme parks, aquariums, theatres, and museums, and if I want to, we can hop on a train to London within the hour.
 Only a few years ago, we discovered a nearby splash park.
-Some time’s, we forget what is right on our doorstep.
-Portsmouth is only a few miles away, so we’ve often jumped in the car to Southsea, enjoyed Clarence Pier’s rides, and enjoyed fish and chips afterwards.
-It doesn’t have to be expensive but if you have kids who adore attractions or zoos, maybe invest in an annual pass to a local interest.
+Sometimes, we forget what is right on our doorstep.
+Portsmouth is only a few miles away, so we often jump in the car to Southsea, enjoy Clarence Pier’s rides, and enjoy fish and chips afterwards.
+It doesn’t have to be expensive, but if you have kids who adore attractions or zoos, maybe invest in an annual pass for a local theme park or attraction.
 You usually save money, and there may be some excellent deals around.

 Bug/Bear/Gruffalo Hunt – I live in an area with various woodland walks just a short car journey away and plenty of National Trust locations nearby to visit.
-They often offer activities and mini-adventures for the kids to enjoy.
-From quizzes, treasure hunts and more.
+They often offer activities and mini-adventures for the kids to enjoy, from quizzes to treasure hunts and more.
 You don’t have to stray too far.
 Print an activity sheet, head into some woods for a walk, and see what you can discover.

-Family Bake Off – A rainy day can throw all outdoor plans into turmoil, but if there is a budding baker in your family, maybe get out the aprons and make some simple treats or for the more adventurous.
+Family Bake Off – A rainy day can disrupt outdoor plans, but if your family has a budding baker, you could get out your aprons and make some simple treats.
+For the more adventurous, prepare a meal for the whole family.
 It doesn’t have to be complicated, and you don’t even have to bake.
 You could also make some tasty treats for a movie afternoon or an indoor picnic (I loved them as a kid).

-Create a holiday scrapbook – I wish I had started when I was younger.
-It’s not complicated.
-It is just a standard notebook or plain paper, and find some old photos from last year’s holidays or go online and print some cute things off.
-Give each family member a page and see what you can create.
-It may be a way of getting you to consider it after your next trip as we should share travelling with our children.
-Please don’t put it off until they’re older; they should be experiencing things now!
-If a scrapbook sounds too complicated, I love creating digital photo books with Snapfish.
-They always seem to have a great offer, which is currently 50% off!
-Our children love looking back through our many years of holidays.
+Create a holiday scrapbook – I wish I had started earlier.
+It’s not complicated at all.
+All you need is a standard notebook or some plain paper, along with old photos from last year’s holidays or cute images you can print online.
+Assign each family member a page and see what you can create together.
+This could be a great way to encourage you to document your travels with your children.
+Please don’t wait until they’re older; they should be experiencing these moments now!

 Learn a New Language – Many websites and apps can assist with learning a new language.
-When I was 14, I decided to learn Spanish (not taught in school then) and booked out a book and cassette (I am that old) from the library for the summer and sat on the beach learning.
+When I was 14, I decided to learn Spanish (not taught in school then), booked out a book and cassette (I am that old) from the library for the summer, and sat on the beach learning.
 I managed the basics, but I wish I’d continued.
 Helping my daughter with her French studies has inspired me to consider learning it again.
-It can be something you do as a family or individually, and I would suggest teaching colours or numbers first if younger kids.
+It can be something you do as a family or individually, and I would suggest teaching colours or numbers first for younger kids.

-Arts & Crafts – A list wouldn’t be complete without some time for arts & crafts.
-I have a husband with OCD which moves very difficult when the sight of paint makes him panic, so over the years, we’ve never replaced our crafts box, but homeschooling has taught me that we do need it when our son’s school ask you to make masks, pictures books and felt animals and all the shops are shut!
+Arts & Crafts – A list wouldn’t be complete without some time for arts and crafts.
+My husband has OCD, which makes crafts very difficult when the sight of paint makes him panic.
+So, over the years, we’ve never replaced our crafts box.
+However, homeschooling taught me that we do need it when our son’s school asks us to make masks, picture books, and felt animals.
 I do have a love of Hobbycraft!
-But I love a good colouring book or picture of Mum and Dad so if you want a chill-out day, never say no to grabbing the art box.

 Not Feeling Like a Holiday

-So there are a few ideas to get you started.
-There are plenty more sources on the internet, and as mentioned, museums offer virtual tours if that interests you.
-It’s just to get you thinking about some things you could do.
-Maybe the staycation is becoming the new vacation?z
+So, here are a few ideas to get you started.
+There are plenty more sources on the Internet, and as mentioned, museums offer virtual tours if that interests you.
+These are to get you thinking about some things you could do.
+Maybe the staycation is becoming the new vacation?

 There is this risk that being at home never feels like a holiday, but if you consider creating a summer holiday planner, it will keep you motivated and track what you have planned.
 You cook every night, the washing still needs doing, and there always seems to be a laundry pile waiting to be put in the machine.
 From the beginning, having the right mindset means that these ‘normal’ things don’t have to ruin your stay-at-home holiday.
 Order a cheeky take-out, get your shopping delivered to the house, and use a local company to bring an afternoon tea or a party pack to your home.
 It doesn’t have to feel like you aren’t ‘away’.
-Friends tell me how they are getting their houses ‘holiday’ ready!
+Friends tell me how they are getting their houses’ holiday’ ready!
 One even described it as ‘hotel’ ready with new bed linen, and they also planned to have a holiday type of breakfast every morning.
-I’m not talking buffet but sat alfresco.
+I’m not talking about buffets, but the perfect alfresco dining with the family.

-However, you decide to spend your 2023 holidays at home, in a beautiful holiday cottage or jump on a plane.
-It will be your holiday, and.
-I’m hoping that this post has inspired you to consider something different.
-Please let me know in the comments below your plans for the summer.
+However, you decide to spend your 2025 holiday, whether at home, in a beautiful holiday cottage, or jumping on a plane.
+It will be your holiday, and I hope that this post has inspired you to consider something different.
+Please let me know your plans for the summer in the comments below.

 Great post!
 Than you for the ideas, they sound very fun!